Radiopostaja Čapljina

 Estimated number of potential listeners is around 95,246.

 Radio Čapljina was launched on 26 October 1976 by the municipal council of Čapljina.
-In Yugoslavia and in SR Bosnia and Herzegovina, it was part of local/municipal Radio Sarajevo network affiliate.
-Program is mainly produced in Croatian.
-This radio station broadcasts a variety of programs such as music, local news and talk shows.
-Due to the favorable geographical position in Herzegovina region, this radiostation is also available in neighboring Croatia.
+In Yugoslavia and in SR Bosnia and Herzegovina, it was part of the local/municipal Radio Sarajevo network affiliate.
+The radio station broadcasts a variety of programs such as music, local news and talk shows.
+The programs are mainly produced in Croatian.
+Due to the favorable geographical position in Herzegovina region, this radio station is also available in neighboring Croatia.